karlmdavis/justdavis-ansible/README.md

 ### Python

 This project requires Python 3.
-On Ubuntu/Debian 18.04+ systems, it can be installed as follows:
+On Ubuntu/Debian 20.04+ systems, it can be installed as follows:

-    $ sudo apt install python3 python-virtualenv
+    $ sudo apt install python3 python3-virtualenv

 The following packages will also be required by `pip` (see below) to build/install some of the required Python modules: